Bezoar in rabbits – quick action required!

 Physiological characteristics of rabbits

-Rabbits rely on a continuous flow of food because their intestinal tract does not have a strong movement of its own to actively transport the food paste.
-This means that a blockage like a bezoar can severely disrupt the entire digestive process.
-A consequence of this is often what is known as intestinal atony , in which intestinal movement comes to a complete standstill.
+Rabbits rely on a continuous flow of food because their intestinal tract lacks strong intrinsic motility to actively propel food through the digestive system.
+This means that a blockage, such as a bezoar, can severely disrupt the entire digestive process.
+A common consequence of this is the so-called...
+Intestinal atony, in which bowel movement comes to a complete standstill.

 Symptoms of bezoar in rabbits